linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 05.03.2023 (announcement UpNode)
+- 🎉🚀 We're thrilled to announce that Upnode has officially hit a major milestone - we've conducted over 10 MILLION checks and counting! 🎉🚀
+- Thank you to all of our amazing users who have made this achievement possible.
+We're committed to continuing to provide the best monitoring and alerting service possible to keep your websites and services running smoothly.
+Here's to the next 10 million! 🎊 #Upnode #website monitoring #10millionchecks

 ### 05.03.2023 (announcement LSNews)
 - 🚨📰 The wait is over!
 LSNews is BACK and better than ever before! 🔥 Our team has been hard at work revamping the backend and frontend for a sleeker and more intuitive user experience.
 The platform is already up and running, but we're not done yet - stay tuned for some amazing new features coming your way soon! #LSNews #update #newsplatform